Mofurka/OpenStarbound-WEdit/README.md

 A full list of features with their usage can be found on the [Wiki](https://github.com/Silverfeelin/Starbound-WEdit/wiki).

 ## Wiki
+Clarifications:
+- This is not the tech mod anymore, its work through generic script context, that allow mod to work without tech equipping.
+- To enable the mod, you need to install it and open the WEdit interface in quickbar, then check the "Enable WEdit" checkbox.
+- The mod is not compatible with the original WEdit tech, so you need to remove it from your game first.
+- The mod is not compatible with the original starbound client.
+- Added a material [collision cycling feature](#video) from OpenStarbound.
+It uses the same key as the OpenStarbound.
+Open menu, then press the "Settings" -> "Mod Binds" -> "OpenStarbound" -> "Building" -> "Cycle Material Collision".
+WORKS ONLY IF YOU HAVE THE OPENSB BOTH CLIENT AND SERVER INSTALLED.
+- Refactored the Material and Matmod pickers.
+Now they have the search bar and category sorting.
+- Blocks and Matmods are automatically added to WEdit, so it no longer requires third-party mods to add blocks from them.

 The Wiki covers just about everything you need to know and do to use WEdit.
 https://github.com/Silverfeelin/Starbound-WEdit/wiki